ContinuumIO/mlflow-examples/examples/background_workflow_example/README.md

-# MLFlow Background Jobs On Anaconda Enterprise
+# Synchronous MLFlow Multi-Step Workflow With Background Jobs On Anaconda Enterprise

 ## Overview

+Multi-Step Workflow
+Different Steps Running In Different Modes

-This single step workflow demonstrates the ability to run mlflow workflows as Anaconda Enterprise Project Run-Now Jobs.
+This multi-step workflow demonstrates how to run mlflow workflow steps as Anaconda Enterprise Project Run-Now Jobs.

 A `run-now` job will be created on the project.
 The name of the schedule will be the `run_id` of the child MLFlow run.